 When a film stock is produced (which can contain many film rolls) it is made to achieve certain sensibility (or speed), a.k.a.
 ISO (or ASA); it can be 400 ISO or 100 ISO or 800 ISO.
 Then it gets out of the factory and sent to the store for people to buy it.
-There’s no way for you as a consumer to know how the film was transported or stored before it arrives to your hands, and depending on those conditions (temperature, lighting, humidity) the film can lose a certain amount of sensibility.
-That’s why you can sometimes buy a film rated 800 ISO but in reality its sensibility is 400 ISO.
-This can be a lost of one step, and sometimes you don’t even notice it.
+There’s no way for you as a consumer to know how the film was transported or stored before it arrives at your doorstep, and depending on conditions (temperature, lighting, humidity) the film can lose a certain amount of sensibility.
+That’s why you can sometimes buy a film rated 800 ISO but in reality, its sensibility is 400 ISO.
+This can be a loss of one step, and sometimes you don’t even notice it.

 Now, the date the manufacturers use as the expiration date is the one they can assure the film to not have lost a lot of its sensibility and in a way to still be the one printed in the package.
 After the day the film expires, the manufacturer is not responsible for the problems you may encounter when using it, but the emulsion still works properly.
 The thing is, it is less sensible.
 The main difference between fresh and expired film is that when using fresh film you can trust in its native ISO value and when using expired you can’t.